pnnv/notes/Cp.md

 We aim to build a lively community and bring together the like minded ones under the same umbrella.

-We invite the ones who share similar interests.
+We invite the ones who are interested to join

 <group link>